MIDAS2020/Midas/README.md

 Step 2: Download Boost Graph Library (BGL) from https://www.boost.org/doc/libs/1_74_0/libs/graph/doc/ and compile BGL.
 Then configure it for Visual Studio (see https://www.youtube.com/watch?v=CH_YZ2bePPM ).

-Step 3:  Open SmallGraphClustering.h, set  databasefilename = "AIDS40k",  initialsizeofgraph = 25000, addedsizeofgraph = 5000, initialclustername = "initialcluster.txt" and  updateclustername = "updatecluster.txt".
-By doing this,  the input file is "AIDS40k".
-The output file are  "initialcluster.txt"  and "updatecluster.txt" that record clusters for original database and updated database.
+Step 3:  Open SmallGraphClustering.h, set  databasefilename = "AIDS40k",  initialsizeofgraph = 25000, addedsizeofgraph = 15000,  and  updateclustername = "updatecluster25K+15K.txt".
+By doing this,  the input file is "AIDS40k" and the output file is  "updatecluster25K+15K.txt" that record clusters for the updated database.

-Step 4:  Open the main class MidasMain.cpp, run it with Release Mode to obtain the output "initialcluster.txt" and "updatecluster.txt".
+Step 4:  Open the main class MidasMain.cpp, run it with Release Mode to obtain the output "updatecluster25K+15K.txt".

 2. Run Midas: